Do you remember the last time when you were assigned a project with an unlimited budget and no deadline?

 - Budget constraints: The project budget indicates the maximum amount you are allowed to spend on a particular project.
 It does mean the associated costs of the required materials or processes only.
 The budget includes vendor payments, labor costs, and even contingency funds that are only required when you are in damage control mode if things don’t go as planned.

 As the project manager, you need to balance all these constraints to deliver the best results while staying within your project constraints.

-A number of books and other resources on project management show that having mastery over the triple constraints will be enough to achieve project success.
+A number of project management books and other resources show that having mastery over the triple constraints will be enough to achieve project success.
 However, various other project constraints will need your attention if you want to implement effective project management strategies.

-Following are some of the most important project constraints beyond the management triangle:
+Following are the three most important project constraints beyond the management triangle:

-- Benefits: The actual reason behind the project or the particular need for the project in a specific business environment.
-This constraint is addressed in the business case and the project managers must ensure that their scope statement covers the primary objective of the project.
+The actual reason behind the project or the particular need for the project in a specific business environment.
+This constraint is addressed in the project charter and the project managers must ensure that their scope statement covers the primary objective of the project.
 If for any reason, the benefit changes due to external factors, the project is immediately halted so the business case is reevaluated.

-- Risks: You can never truly eliminate risks from your project.
+You can never truly eliminate project risks.
 Sometimes you do everything right and plan for every possibility but still, your project may hit a roadblock.

-Let’s take the current situation as an example.
+Let’s take the current situation as an example of the project constraint.
 If a team was working on a project which targeted international tourists, their project would be in shambles.
 Without their business case, the entire project would have stopped in this pandemic.
 The team or manager didn’t make any mistake, yet they found themselves in an adverse situation.

 In addition to the constraints discussed here, multiple other constraints limit the performance of your team.
 As a project manager, your responsibility is to identify the possible constraints you might encounter and then come up with strategies to manage them.